 Although Al’s outdoor portfolio is awe-inspiring, recently he has gained notoriety for his indoor photography.
 Largely confined to his home during the pandemic, Al decided to participate in a social media trend called #OurGreatIndoors.
 Conceived by prominent nature photographer Erin Sullivan, #OurGreatIndoors challenges photographers who normally capture the sprawling beauty of forests, oceans, and canyons, to instead turn their focus inside.
 Participants must create scaled-down adventure and landscape scenes with household items such as cardboard, baking ingredients, and saran wrap.

-Over the past month, Al has painstakingly produced a remarkable series of microcosmic photographs featuring tiny figurines exploring a miniature, manufactured world.
+During the height of the pandemic, Al painstakingly produced a remarkable series of microcosmic photographs featuring tiny figurines exploring a miniature, manufactured world.
 From hikers in Red Rock Canyon to a canoer on Lake Mead, Al’s work captures the beauty and profundity of the natural world within the space of just a tabletop.
 Enjoy his work, including some behind-the-scenes content, below.

 Where to find Al Baker